rfish44/OPC-MTConnect-Companion-Converter/README.md

 ## Distribution
 The furthering of this repository is highly encouraged.
 Please fork the repository and generate a new commit to make changes.
 NO WARRANTY is provided when accepting a distribution of this repository.
 The author has ZERO LIABILITY for consequential, incidental, direct, or indirect damages arising from the use of this repository.

+## Disclaimer:
+  No approval or endorsement of any commercial product by NIST is intended.
+Commercial equipment, instruments or materials are identified in this presentation to facilitate better understanding.
+Such identification does not imply endorsement by NIST nor does it imply the materials or equipment identified are necessarily the best available for the purpose.